-One might be tempted to draw a further philosophical conclusion from our proof of Quine's conjecture 3.
-In several places, Quine himself concludes that this fact implies that many-sorted logic is dispensable.
-In particular, he suggests that explicitly naming sorts and specifying the sorts of the vocabulary in the signature of a theory is an "artificial device" (Quine and Carnap, 1990, 409), and that we are licensed to ignore it.9
+Our discussion also yields a cautionary remark concerning a particular argument of Quine's.
+One might be tempted to conclude from Theorem 2 that many-sorted logic is dispensable.
+In fact, this is precisely the conclusion that Quine himself drew.
+Quine says that explicitly naming sorts and specifying the sorts of the vocabulary in the signature of a theory is an "artificial device" (Quine and Carnap, 1990, 409), and that we are licensed to ignore it.
+He sums up his negative stance on many-sorted logic as follows: